zenml-io/zenml-gitflow/README.md

 continuous model deployment to production.
 This allows data scientists to experiment with data processing and model training locally and then have code changes automatically tested and validated through the standard GitHub PR peer review process.
-Changes that pass the CI and code-review are then deployed automatically to production.
+Changes that pass the CI and code review are then promoted automatically to production and can be used by end-users or other workloads relying just on the `Production` model stage.

 This repository is also meant to be used as a template: you can fork it and easily adapt it to your own MLOps stack, infrastructure, code and data.

-Here's an architecture diagram of what this can look like:
+Here's an architectural diagram of what this can look like:

 <img src="_assets/pipeline_architecture.png" alt="Pipeline being run on staging/production stack through ci/cd" width="800"/>